• Home

 The Play

-Learn to hold the Gulel correctly, stretch the band evenly, and release gently.
-Practice using soft pellets like paper or rubber balls.
+Players first learn how to hold the gulel properly, pull the band evenly, and release it smoothly.
+Practice should begin with soft projectiles such as paper or rubber pellets.

 Safety First